HDD vs SSD vs SSHD: Compared

 HDD – Hard Disk Drive

-Hard Disk Drives (HDD) is a vital component of the computer that stores data.
+Hard Disk Drives (HDD) are a vital component of the computer that stores data.
 It is the default data storage of most laptops and desktops that stores the operating system, all programs, data files, and installed apps.
 It uses magnetic storage, spinning disks, and a moving actuator arm to write, retain and fetch digital information whenever needed.
 HDD consists of a mechanical arm that moves to read and write the data.
 This means that HDD performs physical movement to retrieve any required data.
 HDD resides inside the computer and has spinning disks where data is stored magnetically.
 There’s a platter that is coated with a magnet on both sides.
 Due to this magnetizing mechanism, the data on HDD remains intact even power is switched off.

 SSD – Solid State Drive